androidarmv6/android_device_lge_p500/README.md

 --------

 All of these device are not supported by CyanogenMod since they use the old Qualcomm Snapdragon MSM7x27 chip, and hence cut off by the CyanogenMod team.
-This team (androidarmv6) is in no way, shape or form affiliated by the CyanogenMod team and this project is not endorsed or supported by the CyanogenMod team.
+This team (GenetICS) is in no way, shape or form affiliated by the CyanogenMod team and this project is not endorsed or supported by the CyanogenMod team.